 As public liability insurance is not required by law, it’s also not compulsory for you to publicly display your PLI certificate.
-Doing so can offer your customers reassurance, however, as by knowing that you are insured, they can have peace of mind that any potential accidents will be handled appropriately.
-Demonstrating that you have public liability cover can also help to win new clients and customers, thanks to the heightened trust that comes with it.
+Doing so can reassure your customers, however, as by knowing that you are insured, they can have peace of mind that any potential accidents will be handled appropriately.
+Demonstrating that you have public liability cover can also help to win new clients and customers.

 If you wish to display your public liability insurance certificate, you can do so with a hard copy provided by your insurer or a digital copy that can be showcased on your website.
 As the Hiscox PLI policy also includes product liability, details of this cover can be included on your certificate.
 Display your copy alongside your employers’ liability certificate and any other important legal documents relating to your business.

 If your work involves regular contact with clients or other members of the public, public liability insurance is a term that should be in your vocabulary.

 If you’re unsure about what public liability insurance is, it is a form of business insurance, designed to protect your business financially in the event a member of the public is injured, or their property is damaged, as a direct result of your business activities.
 Examples of this kind of claim include a customer slipping and hurting themselves on your premises, or a spilt drink breaking a client’s laptop during a meeting.
 While these are honest accidents, the individual is entitled to hold your business liable for the costs associated with the accident.